Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data

-Furthermore, for aggregated processes such as `Manufacturing' and `Recycling', \Cref{fig: aluminiumflowdiagram} only displays data on aggregated flows and change in stocks.
-For example, the flow $12.1$ Mt/yr from `Manufacturing' is a combined flow to `Use\_BC' and the subprocesses `Remelting' and `Refining' of `Recycling'.
-So it is not clear from \Cref{fig: aluminiumflowdiagram} alone in what proportion this flow should split among the constituent subprocesses.
-In tables S5, S6 and S8 of the supplementary information, \cite{Liu2013} provides ratios specifying how certain aggregated flows should split into constituent subflows (known as transfer coefficients), specifically for the aggregate flows from `Semi-manufacturing' to `Manufacturing' and `Recycling', and from `Manufacturing' to `Use' and `Recycling'.
 We evaluate the model under two different scenarios.
 In scenario A, we deliberately withhold the transfer coefficients in the supplementary information of \cite{Liu2013} from the model, and only use the data displayed in \Cref{fig: aluminiumflowdiagram}.
-Instead, where transfer coefficients are available to calculate the value of the disaggregated flow, which we will henceforth refer to as the reported value, we set the prior mode of the disaggregated flow variable to the nearest power of $10$ of the reported value, otherwise an uninformative prior with mode $1.0$ Mt is used.
+Instead, where transfer coefficients are available to calculate the value of the disaggregated flow, we set the prior mode of the disaggregated flow variable to the nearest power of $10$ of the reported value, otherwise an uninformative prior with mode $1.0$ Mt is used.
 The purpose of scenario A is to see if our Bayesian MFA model can still produce useful estimates of flows and changes in stock under a weakly informative prior with significant amount of missing data.
-Scenario A also mimics a situation that could be applicable to many MFA problems, where data is available on the aggregated level but not the disaggregated level, and domain knowledge of the correct order of magnitude of the flows and changes in stock on the disaggregated level is obtained from surveying domain experts or approximate calculations, which can be used to construct a weakly informative prior.
+Scenario A also mimics a situation that could be applicable to many MFA problems, where data is available on a aggregated/parent level but not the disaggregated/child level, and a rough estimate like the order of magnitude of the flows and changes in stock on the disaggregated level is obtained from surveying domain experts or approximate calculations, which can be used to construct a weakly informative prior.
 In scenario B, the same weakly informative prior is used, but the flow ratios in the supplementary information of \cite{Liu2013} are provided to the model as well.
-Scenario B mimics a situation towards the end of an MFA analysis, when data are available for most of the change in stock variables in the system.
+Scenario B mimics a situation towards the end of an MFA analysis, when data are available for most of the flow and change in stock variables in the system.
 In both scenarios, we assume a low degree of epistemic uncertainty in the system diagram and set the standard deviation of mass balance conditions to a constant $0.05$ Mt.
 This choice leads to well mass balanced posterior means and samples of the flow and change in stock variables, and we provide an analysis of posterior mass balance conditions in the supporting information (section S5) for full detail.
 Full detail of prior hyperparameters can also be found in the supporting information (section S4).